mayagel/CopyFieldMapArea/README.md

 ## Security Note

-Never commit the `config.env` file to version control as it contains sensitive credentials.
-The `config.env.example` file serves as a template for other developers.
+Never commit the `config.py` file to version control as it contains sensitive credentials.
+The `config.py.example` file serves as a template for other developers.